At the Supreme Court, Another Step Toward Transparency, But It Has More to Go

 “It shouldn’t take weeks and an inquiry from a reporter for the public to learn that the Chief Justice of the United States has fallen and suffered a head wound that was serious enough to require hospitalization,” said University of Georgia’s West, referring to Roberts’ June fall at a Maryland country club that was not made public until roughly two weeks later.

-Tony Mauro, is a senior adviser to the Reporters Committee for Freedom of the Press, but was not involved in the committee’s interaction with the Supreme Court.
+Tony Mauro is a fellow for the First Amendment at the Freedom Forum.
+He has covered the U.S. Supreme Court since 1979 including for the National Law Journal and ALM Media Supreme Court Brief.
+He is a senior adviser to the Reporters Committee for Freedom of the Press, but was not involved in the committee’s interaction with the Supreme Court.